On this page

 For more detail, check out how we process unicode.

-By default, the Algolia search engine normalizes characters to transform them to their lowercase counterparts and to strip them from their diacritics.
-As an example:
+By default, the Algolia search engine normalizes characters by transforming them to their lowercase counterparts and stripping their diacritics.
+For example:

 The engine uses the space (among other techniques) to spot a word.
 However, not every language relies exclusively on spacing to separate words.